Macau Local Snack Guide

 As much as I like the Spicy Beef Cubes, the Spicy Dried Fish at Heong Kei is even better.
 It’s one of those things I never would have tried unless I was doing this guide, and I’m glad I did, because it’s an all out monster.

-Crunchy, chewy, and packed to the brim with a pleasant subtle fish taste, you could even consider pairing it with a heavy Douro red and reap those rewards later.
+Crunchy, chewy, and packed to the brim with a refreshing fish taste, you could even pair it with a heavy Douro red and reap those rewards big time later on.

 For more seafood, consider trying the Dried Squid at Ying Kee for $68.